biswajit-k/flask-blog/notes.md

         `op.create_table()`, `op.add_column()`, etc.
     * Event listener help calling custom function before/after a event.
 Like a trigger.
 For example, `before_indexing` etc.
     * Using directives and hooks we can add modification in our migration logic.

+* **Useful when**
+    * make migration easy, don't have to manually update db.
+Just validate the script and then call it, without even caring if the server is started/not
+    * helps in maintaining versions of db
+    * when we have dev. and prod. envs running, and we need to update db table structure, we just need to validate the migration script and call it at both dev. and prod.

+## Flask-Migrage
+* uses alembic for migration.
+* We need to configure our `app.config[db_uri]` and initialize a migrate object using `migrate = Migrate(app, db)`
+* to use flask migrate we need to use `flask db` prefix
+* commands
+    * `flask db init` - initialize migration folder and env.
+    * `flask db migrate` - create migration script for current db model state
+    * `flask db upgrage` - calls all scripts in correct order to reach recent state
+* Great thing about db migration is that you don't have to run your server for applying changes.
+The script takes the db uri and call the changes to be done.

+## Flask-sqlalchemy
+* `username: so.Mapped[str] = so.mapped_column(sa.String(64), index=True,
+                                                unique=True)`

+    This way using type hints we do mapping.
+* `timestamp: so.Mapped[datetime] = so.mapped_column(
+        index=True, default=lambda: datetime.now(timezone.utc))`

+    In above, default value is a function that returns the now datetime in utc

+* **Structuring db model for foreign key**

+    * Minimum requirement is - `  user_id: so.Mapped[int] = so.mapped_column(sa.ForeignKey(User.id),
+                                               index=True)`
+    * to also add back refrence in both user and posts table.
+        * In post table, `author: so.Mapped[User] = so.relationship(back_populates='posts')`
+        * in user table, - `posts: so.WriteOnlyMapped['Post'] = so.relationship(
+        back_populates='author')`
+        * These variables will not be part of db tables. just for use in model and code.
+Internally they will call join and where query.

+---
+* **application context**
+    Flask uses application context to store config/variables at global level that can be accessed without the `app` object.
+This helps in preventing circular import issues and is also convinient.

+    By default when running app through `flask run` the app context is automatically pushed before every request is handled.
+However, when running from interactive shell, we need to explicitly pass it using-

+    `>>> app.app_context().push()` or we can also do `flask shell` which automatically does this.

+    To also load other objects in shell, we need to add below code in our FLASK_APP file-
+    ```python
+        @app.shell_context_processor
+        def make_shell_context():
+            return {'sa': sa, 'so': so, 'db': db, 'User': User, 'Post': Post}
+    ```

 ## Misc